ljezny/homebridge-daliborfarny-nixieclock/README.md

 </p>

-# Dalibor Farny Nixie Clocks Homebridge template
+# Dalibor Farny Nixie Clocks Homebridge

 This plugin allows you connect beautiful Zen Nixie Clocks to Homekit.
 You just need a credentials to cloud.
 All of your Zen, Puri will be shown in Home app.